jreisinger/checkip/README.md

 # checkip

 `checkip` is a CLI tool and library that checks an IP address using various public services.
-It provides generic and security information.
+It provides generic and security information in a simple and quick way.

 <img src="checkip.png" width="700">